rgant/rob.gant.ninja/README.md

 ### Future

-When we build the website we should be able to cachebust the asset/css/img/js file names using a hash and we won't need `--cf-invalidate`.
+When we build the website we should be able to cache bust the asset/css/img/js file names using a hash and we won't need `--cf-invalidate`.

 Should also setup [Cache-Control Headers](https://docs.aws.amazon.com/AmazonCloudFront/latest/DeveloperGuide/Expiration.html)